se23m504/SoftSec/HW1/README.md

    bash run.sh
    ```

-   This command will start a local web server on port 8000.

 ## Bypassing client-side limits

-The frontend (client-side) incorporates a validation check to ensure that no more than 10 passwords are requested at a time.
+The frontend incorporates a validation check to ensure that no more than 10 passwords are requested at a time.
 If the user attempts to request more, an alert is displayed, and the form submission is prevented.

 However, to demonstrate the insufficiency of client-side validation, we will bypass this limit using OWASP ZAP.